Murders of Neta Sorek and Kristine Luken: Murder of Kristine Luken

 Wilson was stabbed 13 times and sustained several broken ribs, punctured lungs and diaphragm, a dislocated shoulder, a broken shoulder blade, and a broken sternum; Luken was fatally stabbed in the attack.
 The attackers returned a few minutes later to confirm that the two women were dead.
 Wilson was stabbed again in the chest.
 She said: "I played dead.
 I saw [the knife] hadn't gone into my heart.
 My friend was dying, I heard her making gurgling sounds."
 Wilson regained consciousness and found herself between bushes in the forest.
 Feeling weak and severely injured, she tried to shift herself to the forest trail so that other people might discover her.
 She recounted: "I just wanted to sleep and felt as though I were about to collapse, but I knew I could not fall asleep.
 I tried to get up three times and fell down, I deviated from the path and couldn't find my way, and it was very difficult for me to breathe, but I had to make a switch in my head and think positive."

 With her hands still bound behind her back, Wilson staggered barefoot and bleeding heavily from multiple stab wounds for more than 1,200 meters until reaching a parking lot where a family alerted the authorities.
-She was hospitalized in the Hadassah Ein Kerem Hospital in a critical condition.
+She was hospitalized in the Hadassah Ein Kerem Hospital in critical condition.
 Due to Wilson stabbing one of the attackers with a small penknife, the DNA on her knife led to the capture of a terror cell.
 She was declared a heroine by the Israeli Shin Bet and the Israeli press.